pete-rai/node-sky-gnome/README.md

 * ultra high definition
 * widescreen

-Here is the full list of program.warnings:
+Here is the full list of items you may see in the _program.warnings_ property:

 * strong language
 * flashing images